About Sun Literary

 We are equally, spiritually, and culturally called to be good relations and good stewards.
 This is the vision map and common ground by which Sun Literary operates.
 Sunlit is pro-active in DEI narrative work and takes a deeply-informed, culturally-imaginative, interconnected approach to collaborative projects and partnerships.
-To walk in beauty and engage from a place of strength, Sunlit claims what it is for and believes in infinite possibilities for cultivation and kinship on our horizon.
+To walk in beauty and engage from a place of strength, Sunlit claims what it is for and believes in infinite possibilities for kinship and shared progress on our horizon.

 We gave thanks for the story, for all parts of the story because it was by the light of those challenges we knew

 ourselves – We asked for forgiveness.
 We laid down our burdens next to each other. – Joy Harjo, US Poet Laureate

 Sun Lit Collaborators

 Meet some of my core consultants, go-to editors, and expert readers for manuscript reviews, book development, and Diversity, Equity, and Inclusion reading projects.

 Collaborators are professionals in writing, publishing, and academic fields.
 All read and consult for and from their own expertise, embodied experiences, and cultural literacy (Own Voices) with a multicultural methodology developed by Sun Lit.
 In collaborations, Sunlit nurtures a culture of deep listening and curiosity, transparency and candor, support and profound mutual respect.
 Above all, aims for shared progress.